mug-n-ai/YRoot/docs/examples/burnout.md

 The client decides to **start with the second option** (daily decompression), then negotiate a 5-day break as a next milestone.

 :::tip
-The WHY Loop helps reduce overwhelm:
+The YRoot helps reduce overwhelm:
 Instead of “I need to recover somehow,” it asks, “What would help — and why might it work right now?”
 :::